SearchWP Blog

 How to Add Multiple Search Forms to Your Site

 The easiest way to add multiple search forms to your site is to use a plugin like SearchWP.
+It is the best WordPress plugin on the market that allows you to fully customize your site’s search.

-Over 30,000 site owners already use it to improve their search and deliver more relevant search results to their visitors.
+Over 50,000 site owners already use it to improve their search and deliver more relevant search results to their visitors.

 Using this plugin, you can add and use multiple different search forms even if you’re not a tech-savvy person.